Slovaks

-The Slovaks (Slováci /sk/ (historical Sloveni /sk/), singular: Slovák /sk/ (historical: Sloven /sk/), feminine: Slovenka /sk/, plural: Slovenky) are a West Slavic ethnic group and nation native to Slovakia who share a common ancestry, culture, history and speak the Slovak language.
+Slovaks (Slováci /sk/ (historical Sloveni /sk/), singular: Slovák /sk/ (historical: Sloven /sk/), feminine: Slovenka /sk/, plural: Slovenky /sk/) are a West Slavic ethnic group and nation native to Slovakia.
+They share a common culture, ancestry, history, and speak the Slovak language.

 In Slovakia, c.
-4.4 million are ethnic Slovaks of 5.4 million total population.
+4.7 million are ethnic Slovaks of 5.4 million total population.
 There are Slovak minorities in many neighboring countries including Austria, Croatia, Czech Republic, Hungary, Poland, Romania, Serbia and Ukraine and sizeable populations of immigrants and their descendants in Australia, Canada, France, Germany, United Kingdom and the United States among others, which are collectively referred to as the Slovak diaspora.

 Name

 The name Slovak is derived from *Slověninъ, plural *Slověně, the old name of the Slavs (Proglas, around 863).
 (Note: The Slovaks and Slovenes are the only current Slavic nations that have preserved the original name.
 For Slovenes, the adjective is still slovenski and the feminine noun "Slovene" is still also Slovenka, but the masculine noun has since changed to Slovenec.
 The Slovak name for their language is slovenčina and the Slovene name for theirs is slovenščina.
 The Slovak term for Slovene is slovinčina; and the Slovenes call Slovak slovaščina.
 The name is derived from proto-Slavic form slovo "word, talk" (cf. Slovak sluch, which comes from the IE root *ḱlew-).
 Thus Slovaks as well as Slovenians would mean "people who speak (the same language)", i.e. people who understand each other.)
 The original stem has been preserved in all Slovak words except the masculine noun; the feminine noun is Slovenka, the adjective is slovenský, the language is slovenčina and the country is Slovensko.
 The first written mention of adjective slovenský (Slovak) is in 1294 (ad parvam arborem nystra slowenski breza ubi est meta).

 The original name of Slovaks Slověninъ/Slověně was still recorded in Pressburg Latin-Czech Dictionary (the 14th century), but it changed to Slovák under the influence of Czech and Polish (around 1400).
 The first written mention of new form in the territory of present-day Slovakia is from Bardejov (1444, "Nicoulaus Cossibor hauptman, Nicolaus Czech et Slowak, stipendiarii supremi").
 The mentions in Czech sources are older (1375 and 1385).
-The change is not related to the ethnogenesis of Slovaks, but exclusively to linguistic changes in the West Slavic languages.
+The change is not related to the ethnogenesis of Slovaks, but exclusively to linguistic changes in the Central Slavic languages.
 The word Slovak was used also later as a common name for all Slavs in Czech, Polish, and also Slovak together with other forms.

 In Hungarian, "Slovak" is Tót (pl: tótok), an exonym.
 It was originally used to refer to all Slavs including Slovenes and Croats, but eventually came to refer primarily to Slovaks.
 Many place names in Hungary such as Tótszentgyörgy, Tótszentmárton, and Tótkomlós still bear the name.
 Tóth is a common Hungarian surname.

 The Slovaks have also historically been variously referred to as Slovyenyn, Slowyenyny, Sclavus, Sclavi, Slavus, Slavi, Winde, Wende, or Wenden.
 The final three terms are variations of the Germanic term Wends, which was historically used to refer to any Slavs living close to Germanic settlements.